 The bill amends the Public Health Code by updating definitions and regulations related to the practice of physical therapy in Michigan.
 Key insertions include the definition of "health care professional" to encompass advanced practice registered nurses and various licensed professionals, as well as clarifications on the roles and responsibilities of physical therapists and physical therapist assistants.
-The bill specifies that physical therapists can treat patients without a referral under certain conditions, such as for a limited duration or for preventive services.
-It also outlines the responsibilities of physical therapists when treating patients, including the need to refer patients back to health care professionals if symptoms require services beyond the scope of physical therapy.
+The bill specifies that physical therapists can treat patients without a referral under certain conditions, such as for a limited duration or for preventive purposes.
+Additionally, it outlines the responsibilities of physical therapists when treating patients, including the need to refer patients back to health care professionals if symptoms require services beyond the scope of physical therapy.

 Statutes affected: Senate Introduced Bill: 333.17801